lowRISC/lowrisc-site/content/docs/Debian.md

++++
+Description = ""
+date = "2015-04-14T13:26:41+01:00"
+title = "Download and install Debian"

++++

 ## Build Linux and early stage root filesystem

 These instructions assume you are running our recommended distribution Ubuntu 16.04.5 LTS

+Debian installation requires the ability to emulate RISCV execution on the host PC.

-Proceed as follows, first generate an initial root file system for booting, we use debian to generate initial tmpfs for booting, and at the same time, the subsystems for multi-user operation:
+Proceed as follows, first generate an initial root file system for booting, we use Debian to generate initial tmpfs for booting, and at the same time, the subsystems for multi-user operation:

     cd $TOP/debian-riscv64
     make cpio

 This stage could fail due to server timeouts or lack of signing keys.
 If so run the above step twice to make sure.
-Support non-debian derived base operating systems is outside the scope of this tutorial.
+Support for non-Debian derived base operating systems is outside the scope of this tutorial.

+The bootstrapping process requires the qemu binary built in the previous step.
+This needs to be registered if not already done by the quickstart procedure.

-Then continue to customise debian in the same directory as follows:
+Then continue to customise Debian in the same directory as follows:

     sudo cp $TOP/qemu/riscv64-linux-user/qemu-riscv64 work/debian-riscv64-chroot/usr/bin/qemu-riscv64-static
     sudo update-binfmts --import work/qemu-riscv64